 - Route53.
 EKS supports assigning Route 53 DNS records to any service running in the cluster

-- Autoscaling: worker nodes are deployed into the autoscaling group.
-I.e., cluster can automatically scale up and down by the load or by any CloudWatch metric
+- Autoscaling.
+Worker nodes are deployed in the autoscaling group. i.e., the cluster can automatically scale up and down by the load or by any CloudWatch metric

 - AWS IAM.
-Via open-source Heptio authenticator you can use IAM roles and policies to authenticate users to EKS and configure the fine-grained access to any Kubernetes namespaces created in it.
+Via open-source Heptio authenticator you can use IAM roles and policies to authenticate users to EKS and configure the fine-grained access to any Kubernetes namespaces created within it

 - AWS EBS.
 EBS volumes are used for Kubernetes persistent storage

 - AWS databases.
-RDS, DynamoDB, Elasticache, Redshift, and all other AWS databases are available from EKS which for many cases allow to keep in EKS only stateless components while running databases separately on AWS which provides the more flexible failover paths for EKS-deployed components and in the same time reduces the maintenance overhead.
+RDS, DynamoDB, Elasticache, Redshift, and all other AWS databases are available from EKS.
+In many cases this allows you to keep only stateless components in EKS while running databases separately on AWS, which provides the more flexible failover paths for EKS-deployed components and at the same time reduces the maintenance overhead

 - Elastic Network Interfaces (ENI) can be used for EKS Kubernetes cluster networking via the CNI plugin